omgmog/install-all-firefox/README.md

 - Firefox 3.5.19
 - Firefox 3.6.28
 - All version from 4.0.1 to latest version on rolling release
-- Firefox Beta
-- Firefox Aurora
-- Firefox Nightly
-- Firefox UX Nightly

 Optionally, the script can install Firebug for each version of Firefox too.

 ### What does it do?

-1. The `firefoxes.sh` script downloads the latest version of `install-all-firefox.sh` before running to ensure that the script is up to date.
+1. The `firefoxes.sh` script downloads the latest version of `install-all-firefox.sh` beforerunning to ensure that the script is up to date.

 2. The script downloads all of the associated resources (icons) and utilities (seticon) to the `/tmp/firefoxes` directory.

-3. The script downloads the `.dmg` files from Mozilla's FTP server into `/tmp/firefoxes`.
+3. The script downloads the `.dmg` files from Mozilla's server into `/tmp/firefoxes`.

 4. The script installs the Firefoxes to `/Applications/Firefoxes/`.